LETTERS OF INTENT DUE: June 9, 2022

 Arts service organizations rooted in communities of color play essential roles in the arts ecosystem as they connect, resource, advocate on behalf of, strategize with, and otherwise support arts organizations of color1.
 They represent and advocate for their communities’ cultural workers, organizations, artistic disciplines, and practices in broader national arts and culture conversations and the critical contributions of arts organizations of color to the field.
 These organizations also play central roles in documenting the scope, scale, focus, and contributions of their member or affiliated organizations (Bowles, 1993; Matlon et al., 2014; cf Driver, 2020).

 As a part of The Wallace Foundation’s five-year initiative intended to support arts organizations rooted in communities of color as they explore strategies for achieving organizational resilience (ability to adapt and thrive) while retaining their relevance (mattering to their communities), The Wallace Foundation invites arts service organizations serving and prioritizing such arts organizations to propose research projects that answer important questions related to the arts communities they serve.
 As used here, we define arts service organizations serving these communities as organizations, networks, collectives or associations that were founded by and for arts and culture communities of color, and which play a role in advancing the interests and practices of those constituencies.
+This opportunity is not inclusive of arts service organizations focused on primarily supporting youth-serving programs or organizations, or focused on arts education more broadly, which will serve as the focus for a separate Wallace initiative expected to launch in 2024.

 Proposed studies should address key issues of importance to the work of the arts service organization while also providing important learnings about the field of arts organizations founded by, with, and for communities of color.
 The Foundation invites arts service organizations to submit a proposal for one of two types of studies: